 Update: Interim accessibility upgrades were completed on platforms in December 2020 (a portion of the platform has been raised 8 in. above top of rail on both the inbound and outbound sides to provide accessible boarding).
 Design for the full station upgrade is complete.
-Advertisement for construction is scheduled for early 2024, with construction expected to begin in the fall.
+Construction of this project will require numerous shutdowns to Green Line service.
+As such, a strategy and timeline is being developed for the project's construction.

-5. Beaconsfield, Chestnut Hill, Eliot, and Waban Stations
+5. Beaconsfield, Chestnut Hill, Eliot, and Waban Stations (D Branch)